allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ![example of events](/img/articles/2022-06-23-eventstorming/image5.png)

 - we have verbs in past tense,
-- its are relevant changes in our *blog business*,
+- they are all relevant changes in our *blog business*,
 - also we know who, when at what have done.

 ## Before launching